Affairs-and-Order/AnO/README.md

 Large Storehouses: Allows you to now produce 260 supplies per war for every war, instead of 225

-Ballistic Missile Launch Base: Allows the development and and deployment of Ballistic Missiles (they can only hit nations in the continent they are on)
+Ballistic Missile Silo: Allows the development and and deployment of Ballistic Missiles (they can only hit nations in the continent they are on)

 | Unlockes

-Intercontinental Ballistic Missile Launch Base:Allows the deployment and development of Inter-Continental Ballistic Missiles (they can hit any nation regardless of continent)
+Intercontinental Ballistic Missile Launch Silo: Allows the deployment and development of Inter-Continental Ballistic Missiles (they can hit any nation regardless of continent)

 | Unlockes